Attention

 • Transparent pricing instead of opaque enterprise quoting for solo labs.

-• Free entry tier plus Academic Pro when you need the full battery and raw exports.
+• Free entry tier plus Academic Pro when you need the full battery and trial-level exports.

 Paradigm overview

 The Choice Reaction Time task extends simple reaction time by adding a decision component.
-A stimulus (blue circle) appears on either the left or right side of the screen, and participants must press the corresponding arrow key.
+A stimulus (colored circle) appears on either the left or right side of the screen, and participants must press the corresponding arrow key.
 This stimulus-response mapping requires both stimulus identification and response selection.

 The difference between CRT and SRT isolates the time required for decision-making, a relationship formalized by Hick's Law (1952): reaction time increases logarithmically with the number of stimulus-response alternatives.